Alexander Rutskoy

 Born in Proskuriv, Ukraine (modern Khmelnytskyi), Rutskoy served with great distinction as an air force officer during the Soviet–Afghan War, for which he was awarded the title Hero of the Soviet Union.
 In the 1991 Russian presidential election, he was chosen by Boris Yeltsin to be his vice-presidential running mate, but later became increasingly critical of Yeltsin's economic and foreign policies.
 In late September 1993, Yeltsin ordered the unconstitutional dissolution of the Russian parliament.
 In response, the parliament immediately annulled his decree, impeached him and proclaimed Rutskoy acting president.
 After a two-week standoff and popular unrest, Yeltsin ordered the military to storm the parliament building, arrested Rutskoy and formally dismissed him as vice president.
 He was imprisoned until early 1994, being released after the State Duma granted him amnesty.

 In 1996, Rutskoy was elected governor of Kursk Oblast, a post he held until 2000.
 He was barred from seeking a second term by a regional court over alleged abuse of power.

-Early life and career
+Early life and military career

-Alexander Rutskoy was born in Proskuriv, Ukrainian SSR, USSR (today Khmelnytskyi, Ukraine).
+Alexander Rutskoy was born on 16 September 1947 in Proskuriv, Ukrainian SSR, USSR (today Khmelnytskyi, Ukraine).
 Rutskoy graduated from High Air Force School in Barnaul (1971) and Gagarin Air Force Academy in Moscow (1980).
-He had reached the rank of Soviet Air Force colonel when he was sent to Afghanistan.
+From 1980 to 1984, he served in a fighter-bomber regiment based in the German Democratic Republic.
+By the end of his service in East Germany, he had become the regiment's chief of staff.